netbox-community/go-netbox/docs/WritableRearPortRequest.md

 ### NewWritableRearPortRequest

-`func NewWritableRearPortRequest(device int32, name string, type_ FrontPortTypeValue, ) *WritableRearPortRequest`
+`func NewWritableRearPortRequest(device DeviceRequest, name string, type_ FrontPortTypeValue, ) *WritableRearPortRequest`

 NewWritableRearPortRequest instantiates a new WritableRearPortRequest object This constructor will assign default values to properties that have it defined,